RubenVerborgh/solid-architecture/server/request-flow.md

 In case of `POST`,
-the server passes **credentials** and **resource** to the authorization component, and checks whether the returned list of permissions includes _read_.
+the server passes **credentials** and **resource** to the authorization component, and checks whether the returned permissions include _read_.
 If not, the server returns `204`.

 In all other cases,